 The company's approach to managing liquidity risk is to ensure, as far as possible, that they will always have sufficient cash resources to meet financial obligations when they fall due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage of the company's reputation.
-The company's liabilities are secured by listed equities.
+The company's liabilities, i.e., bank overdraft and margin loan payable, are secured by listed equities.
 The listed equities can be readily converted to cash resources to service the obligations when they fall due.

-The contractual cash outflow for the company's liabilities is represented by their carrying amounts and require settlement within 12 months from the reporting date.
+The contractual cash outflow for the company's liabilities require settlement within 12 months from the reporting date.